MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ## Contributions and pull requests

-This would be awesolme 😁
+This would be awesome 😁